B1R4N3V35/B1R4N3V35/README.md

 - 👀 I’m interested in Data Science and Bioinformatics
 - 🌱 I’m currently learning Power BI
+- 📚 I'm a MBA student at PUC-RS, *Technology for business: AI, data science and big data
 - 🎮 I love videogames, but the time is so short now...
 My favorite game is Minecraft!

 ## Find me around the web! 🌎